rh8991/portfolio/content/en/posts/safe-lock-project/index.md

 ## Testing and Verification

 Testing focused on timing accuracy and fault tolerance.
-To verify timing without lab access, we used an **Arduino as a measuring instrument** — recording how long the lock stayed open after a valid code.
+To verify timing without lab access, we used an **Arduino as a measuring instrument**  to record how long the lock stayed open after a valid code was entered.
 The results confirmed the **5-second open interval**, stable reset behavior, and clean debouncing response.

 ![Timing](timing.png)